carstene1ns/PKGBUILDs/zzz_dropped/README.md

 This folder contains packages that I previously maintained.
 Therefore they may be in an old not working state.

-They are just left here for reference.
+They are just left here for reference and will not be updated!